Water You Doing on Slippery Floors? A Guide to Water-Resistant Flooring

 This one’s a little surprising, right?
 It may seem completely counterintuitive to list carpet as a water-resistant flooring option, but it’s no less true.
 Modern developments have allowed major strides to be made in producing resilient, water-resistant carpet that’s able to withstand spills and splashes without staining or mold build-up.
 Though not all carpet options are capable of this, it’s worth speaking with your flooring provider about the benefits of water-resistant carpeting for spaces like your living room and bedrooms.
 You’d be surprised at how effective this flooring option can be at withstanding water damage.

-Water-resistant flooring is becoming more and more of a staple among modern homeowners, and it’s not difficult to see why: its general resilience, affordable choices, and versatile options accommodate for a variety of design preferences, lifestyles, and price points.
+Water-resistant flooring is becoming more and more of a staple among modern homeowners, and it’s not difficult to see why: its general resilience, affordable choices, and versatile options accommodate a variety of design preferences, lifestyles, and price points.
 If you’d like to learn more about your water-resistant flooring options, don’t hesitate to reach out to us.